Companion services — when they need company more than care

 What Companion Services Actually Are

-A companion is someone who comes to your parent's home or comes with your parent on outings to provide social interaction and practical support.
+A companion is someone who comes to your parent's home or accompanies them on outings to provide social interaction and practical support.
 Unlike a medical aide, a companion isn't trained in medical care and doesn't do medical tasks.
 They're there for the relationship.

-Some companions also do light meal preparation.
-They might help make lunch, or prepare ingredients for dinner, or tidy the kitchen afterward.
-Some might help with light housekeeping, like tidying up a bit while they're there.
-But their primary job isn't caregiving.
+Some companions also do light meal preparation, maybe help make lunch, prepare ingredients for dinner, or tidy the kitchen afterward.
+Some might help with light housekeeping.
+But their primary job isn't caregiving tasks.
 Their primary job is being someone who cares.

-A companion might also be someone who takes your parent somewhere.
-Maybe they come and drive your parent to the grocery store, or to a restaurant for a meal, or to a library or park.
-Your parent gets out, gets stimulation, and gets company all at once.
+A companion might also take your parent somewhere.
+Maybe they drive your parent to the grocery store, or to a restaurant for a meal, or to a library or park.
+Your parent gets out of the house, gets stimulation, and gets company all at once.

 The cost is usually less than medical home care because no medical training is required.
-Companions come from various sources: agencies that specialize in this, home care agencies that offer both medical and non-medical services, church organizations, volunteer organizations, or even individuals you hire privately.
+Companions come from various sources: agencies that specialize in non-medical home care, home care agencies that offer both medical and non-medical services, faith-based organizations, volunteer programs like Senior Corps, or individuals you hire privately.

 Finding the Right Person